Evaz: Universities

-Culture and Tradition
+Culture

+Holidays

 Evazi people like most of the Larestanis celebrate the customary holidays and events observed by the GCC as well as the traditional Persian such as Mehrgan, Yalda, Tirgan except Nowruz as it is the traditional Persian new year calendar.

 Weddings

 Evazi weddings are festive occasions.
 Due to the volume of Evazi migration, weddings will vary depending on the conservatism of the host country and wedding attendees.
 Traditionally, the customs are closer to the weddings performed within the GCC countries due to the cultural heritage and closeness of the Larestani ethnic with the Arabs of GCC.
 Except for some Evazi weddings in the Persian Gulf Arab States, Evazi weddings follow the Islamic tradition (separation of sexes) with some influences of the Iranian heritage while hosting nation's customs overseas.